Subspecies: Nominotypical subspecies and subspecies autonyms

-In zoological nomenclature, when a species is split into subspecies, the originally described population is retained as the "nominotypical subspecies" or "nominate subspecies", which repeats the same name as the species.
+In zoological nomenclature, when a species is split into subspecies, the originally described population is retained as the "nominotypical subspecies", "nominate subspecies" or "definitive subspecies", which repeats the same name as the species.
 For example, Motacilla alba alba (often abbreviated M. a. alba) is the nominotypical subspecies of the white wagtail (Motacilla alba).

 The subspecies name that repeats the species name is referred to in botanical nomenclature as the subspecies "autonym", and the subspecific taxon as the "autonymous subspecies".

 Doubtful cases

 When zoologists disagree over whether a certain population is a subspecies or a full species, the species name may be written in parentheses.
 Thus Larus (argentatus) smithsonianus means the American herring gull; the notation within the parentheses means that some consider it a subspecies of a larger herring gull species and therefore call it Larus argentatus smithsonianus, while others consider it a full species and therefore call it Larus smithsonianus (and the user of the notation is not taking a position).